-It begins on the bottom with Gutswein.
+It begins at the bottom with Gutswein.
 This is the very typical, basic wine – hence the term “good wine.”
-The second step is the Ortswein, where you get the growing dimension, get a bit more concrete.
+The second step is the Ortswein, where you get the growing dimension and get a bit more concrete.
 You have wines coming from a certain village, like Deidesheim, like Forst, like Ruppertsberg.
 The third layer is the Erste Lage, which describes excellent vineyard sites that already show a character independently.
 It’s not an ordinary field; it’s a vineyard with a character.

 And the absolute pinnacle is the Grosse Lage, the grand cru of the VDP classification.
 These are the wines that really, like a lighthouse, radiate the image of the best German wines.

 Mosel – Fruity German Wines

 Mosel, most of the wines are fruity and with residual sugar.
 And Rheingau, it’s kind of off-dry.
 And in Pfalz, it’s mainly dry.
 The valleys of the Mosel River and its tributaries comprise Germany’s most picturesque and iconic wine region.
-Mosel is the most picturesque part of Germany because it’s very steep slopes.
+Mosel is the most picturesque part of Germany because of its very steep slopes.
 And it’s very hard work that winemakers do to cultivate these very steep vineyards.

 The area in the middle Mosel, the best part of their region, is near the village of Brauneberg, on the most famous Juffer-Sonnenuhr.
-The Riesling needs a special soil, a special microclimate.
-And the soil is essential, a light soil, slates, loose slates, and the slates are warming up very fast over the day, keeping the warmness over the night and sending it back to the wines.
+The Riesling needs special soil, a special microclimate.
+And the soil is essential; light soil, slates, loose slates, and the slates warm up very fast over the day, keeping the warmness over the night and sending it back to the wines.

 Rheingau – Riesling Since the 1400s